 Mission and Vision

-The HCRL’s innovative and community-based research:
+Innovative and community-based research:

-Finds new ways to reach disadvantaged populations affected most by health disparities.
+- Finds new ways to reach disadvantaged populations affected most by health disparities.

-Develops and delivers effective health interventions designed specifically for these populations.
+- Develops and delivers effective health interventions designed specifically for these populations.

-Uses technology and partnerships to connect people to health services in their community.
+- Uses technology and partnerships to connect people to health services in their community.

-A few of the innovative products developed by the HCRL:
+Cutting-edge products developed by the HCRL:

-Neighborhood Voice – A research laboratory on wheels, taking HCRL projects directly to those in high-risk neighborhoods.
+- Neighborhood Voice – A research laboratory on wheels, taking HCRL projects directly to those in high-risk neighborhoods.

-True Colors – The HCRL stock-photography service offers hundreds of professional photos of African Americans in family and community settings.
+- True Colors – The HCRL stock-photography service offers hundreds of professional photos of African Americans in family and community settings.
 Researchers and non-profit organizations may use True Colors free of charge.
 Our work has helped advance the science of health communication and led to the development of programs, products, and services now in use in real-world, non-research settings.

-The HCRL is one of five Centers of Excellence in Cancer Communication Research in the United States, as designated and awarded by the National Cancer Institute.
+We are one of five Centers of Excellence in Cancer Communication Research in the United States, as designated and awarded by the National Cancer Institute.